eyrexh/HealthAnalysis/README.md

 The dashboard is divided into three sections:

-1. The Summary Statistics Info: This section displays important statistics for all the selected plans in your chosen year, including:
+1. The Summary Statistics Info: This section displays important statistics for the total amount of all the plans in your chosen year, including:

 - Average Claims per Beneficiary
 - Total Beneficiaries